pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/Searching.md

 ```csharp
     _metadataService.GetStreamsAsync("temperature", 100, 100)
 ```

-The ``orderby`` parameter is supported for searching both the streams and types.
-The basic functionality of it is to search the items and then return the result in sorted order.
-The default value for ``orderby`` parameter is ascending order.
-It can be changed to descending order by specifying ``desc`` alongside the orderby field value.
-It can be used in conjunction with
-``query``, ``skip``, and ``count`` parameters.

 ## Search for streams
 The search functionality for streams is exposed through the REST API and the client libraries method ``GetStreamsAsync``.